Short web address: helsinki.fi/en/digitala/privacy

 The DigiTala project develops applications that use automatic speech recognition (ASR) to assess language skills.
 The aim is to find out how second and foreign language skills can be assessed in large-scale and high-stakes language tests such as the Finnish Matriculation Examination.
-The applications also allow students to practise pronunciation and speaking on their own.
+The applications also allow students to practice pronunciation and speaking on their own.

 The first versions of the applications are designed for Finnish upper secondary school students studying Swedish or Finnish as a second national language.
-In addition to upper secondary school students, material is also collected from participants of the YKI (National certificates of language proficiency) tests in Finnish and Swedish.
+In addition to upper secondary school students, data is also collected from participants of the YKI (National certificates of language proficiency) tests in Finnish and Swedish.
 Furthermore, data is collected from teachers and human raters who listen to the students’ speech samples and evaluate their performance.

-The DigiTala project employs researchers from the University of Helsinki, Aalto University and the University of Jyväskylä.
+The DigiTala project employs researchers from the University of Helsinki, Aalto University, and the University of Jyväskylä.
 The University of Helsinki is responsible for the pedagogical content of the applications and for collaboration with schools and other partners.
 Aalto University is responsible for developing automatic speech recognition and automatic feedback.
 Moreover, Aalto University is responsible for storing research data.
-The University of Jyväskylä is responsible for analysing speech samples and training raters.
+The University of Jyväskylä is responsible for analyzing speech samples and training raters.